binarygolf/BGGP/2024/README.md

 ### Python

-Python is a high level programming language.
+Python is a high-level, general-purpose programming language.
+Its design philosophy emphasizes code readability with the use of significant indentation.

 | Size | Author | File Type | Writeup | Note |
 |--------|------|-----------|---------|------|